 Preheat the oven to 350 degrees F. Spray or butter a 9 x 13 inch baking dish.

-Mix together everything but the corn chips in a large bowl.
-Transfer to prepared baking dish and bake, uncovered at 350 degrees F for 30 to 40 minutes, or until bubbly around the edges.
+Mix together everything up to crab, if using, in a large bowl.
+Gently fold in crabmeat and transfer to prepared baking dish and bake, uncovered at 350 degrees F for 30 to 40 minutes, or until bubbly around the edges.
 Serve warm with the corn chips.
 Can also transfer to a 4 quart crockpot and cook covered on high for about an hour, or on low until warmed through and bubbly.
 Hold over low to keep warm.

 Requires Adobe Reader - download it free!©Deep South Dish